Small Business Startup Tips

 Get the Experience First

 2. Preferably, you should have worked in the field for a few years to see if it is a viable business.
-Your experience in your chosen field should be deep and through, no guessing games.
+Your experience in your chosen field should be deep and thorough, with no guessing games.

-The amount of time and money that goes into a small business is too demanding to be a guess game.
-If you fail the recovery could take years, if not decades.
+The amount of time and money that goes into a small business is too demanding to be a guessing game.
+If you fail, the recovery could take years, if not decades.

 Research is Essential